How to tame a baggie feeder

 - If the zip top is leaking at the ends, fold a piece of duct tape over the zipper and press tightly all around.
 This stops the leak and holds the bag together.

 - Don’t stack the filled bags.
 If you are going to carry them in a bucket to the hives, put them in the bucket side by side.
 Too much weight on top can cause them to burst open.
-If the bucket is rough on the inside, line it with a towel.
+If the bucket is rough inside, line it with a towel.

 - Before you head out to the bee yard make sure you have a sharp knife or box cutter, some extra baggies, and a roll of duct tape.